DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/feedback-and-marking/try-ideas-to-manage-feedback-and-marking.md

 2. Homework tasks in Year 9 to 11 also include quizzing.
 Other tasks are based on key revision strategies, which can be self or peer marked in class and require minimal teacher marking.

-3. No setting of homework for Years 7, 8 and 9 and only reading or revision for Years 10 and 11 during the week before a holiday to ensure staff do not return to a pile of marking.
+3. No setting of homework for Years 7, 8 and 9.
+Reading or revision is set for Years 10 and 11 in the final week before a holiday, to ensure staff do not return to a pile of marking.

 4. We use online packages for homework such as Hegarty Maths or Quizlet to further reduce planning, setting and marking.